Killing of Vicha Ratanapakdee: Killing

-Suspects
+Suspects and trial

 Two days after the assault, Antoine Watson was arrested and charged with assault with a deadly weapon, elder abuse and murder.
 Watson was identified through additional surveillance footage, matching clothes, and the license plate of his BMW, which was on record as he had been stopped hours before the assault at around 2 a.m. for reckless driving and speeding after running two stop signs on Cole Street at Parnassus Avenue and crashing into a parked car.
 Shortly before the attack, a surveillance camera captured Watson parking his car in Anza Vista and punching a different parked vehicle before running off-screen.
 Both cameras showed Watson returning to the car to retrieve his cell phone and walking back to Fortuna Avenue, where he took pictures of Vicha's unconscious body before leaving for the parking lot again and driving away.
 Public defender Anita Nabha said that the traffic check caused Watson "a lot of distress on that day,” and that he has “undergone a lot of trauma in his life.”

-Watson has remained in custody since his arrest and pled not guilty.
-In December 2023, a San Francisco judge agreed to reconvene in early February 2024 to set a trial date.
-As of January 2025, Watson last appeared on December 24, 2024, with the next appearance scheduled to set a jury trial for February 6, 2025.
+Watson remained in custody since his arrest and pled not guilty.
+On January 15, 2026, Watson was found guilty of involuntary manslaughter, but not guilty of murder.
+He was also found guilty of assault, but not guilty of elder abuse.

 Arrested alongside Watson was his girlfriend, 20-year-old Maylasia Goo (often misspelled as Malaysia Goo), as an accessory after the fact.
-Watson and Goo, both African-American, were residents of Daly City, California, where they were apprehended at the apartment of Watson's family after a warrant was issued.
+Watson and Goo were residents of Daly City, California, where they were apprehended at the apartment of Watson's family after a warrant was issued.
 Goo was a passenger in Watson's car during both the traffic stop and the assault.

+On January 16, 2026, Watson was convicted of involuntary manslaughter and assault, after five years in custody awaiting trial.
+On March 26, 2026, Watson was sentenced to eight years in prison, but the sentence was suspended and he was released on probation for the remainder of his term.
+The suspension was required under California’s 2-for-1 pretrial credit rule, which counted Watson's five years of pre-trial detention as ten years of credit toward his sentence.